AJWyman1/Colorado_Hospital_access/README.md

 ![](img/perc_hispanic_pop_beds.png)

-We can see from the charts that for counties without ICU beds there is no overrepresentation of minorities.
+We can see from the charts that for counties without ICU beds there is an underrepresentation of minorities.
 As for the counties with ICU beds they are right around the state average.

 Looking at the population of senior citizens(65+)